 4. House of Gold – Twenty One Pilots

 If you’re like your pop a little more saccharine, House of Gold by Twenty One Pilots might be for you.
-The ukulele has been at the heart of a new wave of indie-folk and this track utilises the instrument in all its different guises, culminating in a massive, multilayered production.
+The ukulele has been at the heart of a new wave of indie-folk and this track utilises the instrument in all its different guises, culminating in massive, multilayered production.

 5. Riptide – Vance Joy

-Launching more than its fair share budding careers in ukulele is, of course, Riptide, by local singer-songwriter, Vance Joy.
+Launching more than its fair share of budding careers in ukulele playing is, of course, Riptide, by local singer-songwriter, Vance Joy.
 Carried on the back of this tiny strum-along instrument, the track went on to dominate charts the world over.

 The remarkable contribution of the uke is due to its imaginative treatment.
 Sure, we all know how small this instrument is in real life, but in the intro to Riptide, it sounds huge.
-Doubled-tracked and panned, with a healthy dose of reverb, it sets the scene for a truly massive track.
+Doubled-tracked and panned, with a healthy dose of Vance Joy, it sets the scene for a truly massive track.
 Meet “Stadium Uke.”

 6. Party Favor – Billie Eilish

 Billie Eilish is a global sensation known for her sombre production sensibility and whispered lyrics, bringing a unique slant to the arena of pop music.
 In spite of her overall aesthetic, the delicate tone of the ukulele is central to her songwriting and performance.

 The way that she subverts her dark and sardonic lyrics with sugary melodies and ukulele rhythms is all part of her genius.
 The way the ukulele anchors Party Favor – through the extreme phone-filtering treatment of the introduction, then holding its own in the full-force production in the second half of the track is particularly remarkable.